jrfeathe/Portfolio/README.md

 outside production.
 The defaults allow self-hosted assets, OTLP `https`/`wss` calls, and block framing or cross-domain embedding.

+## SEO & Structured Data

+Task 9.0 wires JSON-LD for the home page, notes index, and individual notes.
+The workflow, testing commands, and Rich Results checklist live in `docs/seo/structured-data.md`.
+Update that doc whenever `content/resume.json` or the canonical domains (currently `https://jrfeathe.com` and the placeholder `https://placeholder.onion`) change so future SEO scope can trace back to WBS 9.0.

 ## Dependency Policy

 Renovate manages npm updates for the pnpm workspace on a weekly cadence.
 Review